null

 Coaxial Cable Impedance (Ohms)

-Coaxial Cable and PIM
+Coaxial Cable PIM

 PIM stands for Passive Intermodulation.
 When you connect two metals, the result is nonlinear elements, and distortion in the signal may occur.

 As signal amplitude goes up, the effects will be more significant.
 This often happens when connecting antennas, cables, and connectors.
 PIM problems occur most often in cellular networks.
-To mitigate PIM issues, consider low-PIM cables, connectors, and adapters.
+To mitigate PIM issues, consider low-PIM cables, connectors and adapters.

-Coaxial Cable Rating
+Coaxial Cable Jacket Rating

 All coaxial cables are rated for different applications.
-The rating tells you everything you need to know about where the cable can be SAFELY installed.
+The jacket's rating tells you everything you need to know about where the cable can be SAFELY installed.
 The most common are:

 • Communications Multipurpose Plenum (CMP) Cable: Plenum coax cable is designed to be used in plenum air spaces.
 The jacket is fire-retardant and low smoke.
 In the event of a fire, plenum cables release the lowest level of toxic fumes.
 They are the safest to use in spaces designed for air circulation.